rdkcentral/rdk-halif-test-device_settings/docs/pages/dsCompositeIn/ds-compositeIn_L3_TestProcedure.md

   - Test will check if the event has reached the device.
   - If event detected will mark the step as PASS
-  - If event not detected will mark the step as DAIL
+  - If event not detected will mark the step as FAIL

 - Device Disconnect prompt: